The Use of Xylene in Histology Laboratories

 What Is Xylene Used For?

-In the lab, histopathologists study various tissues to see if there is an indication of disease.
+In the lab, histopathologists study various tissues when performing H&E staining to see if there is an indication of disease.
 For this type of tissue processing, water must be removed from the sample.
 Once the tissue is dehydrated, it then must be contained in a substance – like paraffin wax – so that the tissue can be sliced and studied without being destroyed.

 Since wax is not soluble in water, xylene is used to replace the water in the tissue so that an H&E tissue stain can be completed.
 Thus, with the application of xylene to the slide, wax is given the ability to penetrate the tissue.